Pharmacist

 Are there any prescription drugs that you think should be available over the counter?
 And vice versa - current OTC drugs that you think should be prescription only?

-Asked by ryguy84 about 12 years ago
+Asked by ryguy84 over 12 years ago

 Great question!
 Unfortunately, I'm going to refrain from naming actual drug names to remain unbiased.
 I believe that the lack of drugs available OTC in the US compared to other countries is primarily because we're "sue-happy."
 When a drug is available OTC, the assumption is that the consumer is able to determine which OTC drug is appropriate for the symptoms or disease they have, how to monitor the treatment, and when to seek help from a healthcare professional.
 I'll let you be the judge of which drugs should be prescription and which should be OTC!